Lou Agase

 Lou Agase (August 2, 1924 – June 26, 2006) was an American gridiron football player and coach of Assyrian ancestry.

 Playing career

 Agase played tight end and offensive tackle for the Illinois Fighting Illini football team from 1944 to 1947.
 He was a member of the Illini team that won the 1947 Rose Bowl.
-He was selected by the Green Bay Packers with the 131st pick of the 1948 NFL draft, but never played a game for the team.
+He was selected in the 15th round by the Green Bay Packers with the 131st pick of the 1948 NFL draft, but never played a game for the team.

 Coaching career

 During the 1948–49 and 1949–50 school years, Agase was a teacher at Paxton High School in Paxton, Illinois.
 He coached football and track for the Mustangs and also started the school's first wrestling team.
 His two-year coaching record in football was 9–7.

 On July 30, 1950, Agase returned to Illinois as an assistant coach.
 In 1955, he moved to Michigan State, where he was the Spartan's defensive line coach under Duffy Daugherty.
 During Mr. Agase's tenure as an assistant, MSU's football team won the Rose Bowl in 1956.